fantomblackstar/fantomblackstar/README.md

 ### :man_technologist: About Me :
-- :telescope: I’m working as a React Developer for building web applications.
+- :telescope: I’m working as a Fullstack Developer for building web applications.

 - :seedling: Exploring Frontend Developing Content.